For it is in giving that we receive.

 Betty’s medical needs were increasing, and she was faced with making an impossible decision between her health and her home.
 Thanks to supportive donors, Betty has her healthcare needs met and a place to call home.

 Our Employee Giving Campaign is our largest Annual Fund Appeal.
 Our internal donor rate was 86 percent in 2018.
 United Church Homes employees are dedicated to the work we do and making an impact in our communities.

 Honor, Memorial or Tribute Gifts

-Individuals and families can present honorary or memorial gifts anytime throughout the year to United Church Homes, designated to a particular program or for unrestricted use.
-Giving envelopes are available in the Advancement Office and at all communities.
+Individuals and families can present honorary or memorial gifts anytime throughout the year to United Church Homes, in honor or memory of someone and designated to a particular program or community or for unrestricted use.

 Ruth F. Parker Circle – $10,000+

 Honors the founder and benefactress of Parkvue Community in Sandusky, Ohio, Ruth F. Parker.
 Ruth was genuinely dedicated to the needs of the residents of Parkvue and the community of Sandusky and supported both over many years with her loyal and generous contributions.